Macaulay Museum of Dental History

 “a toothsome treasure” - Weird Wonderful America: the Nation's Most Offbeat and Off-The-Beaten-Path Tourist Attractions

-The Macaulay Museum of Dental History is closed until spring 2017 for a major renovation.
+The Macaulay Museum of Dental History is currently closed for a major renovation.

 Located in the historical heart of the Medical University of South Carolina campus, the Macaulay Museum of Dental History was established in 1975 by Dr. Neill W. Macaulay for whom the museum is named.
 Dr. Macaulay was an avid historian of dental practice and during his lifetime amassed a large collection of dental memorabilia.
 Dr. Macaulay’s collection is one of the few remaining dental museums in the country and showcases the dental profession including practice and education.

-For more information on how to give, please call Susan Hoffius, Curator of the Macaulay Museum of Dental History at 843-792-2288 or Toni Jernigan, Director of Gift Planning at 800-810-6872.
+For more information on how to give, please call Susan Hoffius, Curator of the Macaulay Museum of Dental History at 843-792-2288 or Stephanie Oberempt, Director of Development and Alumni Affairs at 843-792-6933.